• Skip to primary navigation

 Instructions

-• In a bowl, combine herbs, garlic powder, melted butter and lemon juice.
-Transfer salmon into the baking pan and brush the melted butter mixture on top of each salmon filet.
+- In a bowl, combine herbs, garlic powder, melted butter, and lemon juice.
+Transfer the salmon to the baking pan and brush the melted butter mixture on top of each salmon filet.
 Sprinkle salt and pepper and top it with slices of lemon.

 Notes